apache/mynewt-site/docs/os/get_started/project_create.md

 ### Run the Project

 You can run the simulated version of your project and see the simulated LED blink.
-If you are using newt docker on Mac OS X, use `newt run` to run the simulated binary.
+If you are using newt docker, use `newt run` to run the simulated binary.

 ```
 $ newt run my_blinky_sim